We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - Universal – in addition to community assistance, all families are offered a range of health-enhancing activities through the Healthy Child Programme including advice and health reviews.
 Priorities include breastfeeding and the promotion of children’s emotional and physical health.

-- Universal Plus – responding to any specific concern such as post-natal depression, domestic abuse, child behavioural difficulties.
+- Targeted – responding to any specific concern such as post-natal depression, domestic abuse, child behavioural difficulties.
 The Public Health Nurse Team can provide individual help appropriate to your circumstances.

-- Universal Partnership Plus – for families who may have more complex issues.
+- Specialist – for families who may have more complex issues.
 The Public Health Nurse Team will work with other agencies and organisations to provide additional more focused support.

 Public Health Nursing Hubs